- Cancer Information

-You may be concerned about how your employer and co-workers will react, and if there will be questions about your ability to perform your usual role.
-You may consider returning to work gradually, increasing your hours and duties as you become stronger, or you may feel ready to resume your old workload.
+You may be worried about how your employer and co-workers will react, and if there will be questions about your ability to perform your usual role.
+You may think about returning to work gradually, increasing your hours and duties as you become stronger, or you may feel ready to resume your old workload right away.

 Learn more about:

-If you are unable to carry out your previous role, your employer may offer a rehabilitation scheme to train you for another role.
-Your employer is only required to offer you a different role if the cancer is work-related.
+If you are unable to carry out your previous role, your employer may offer a program to train you for another role.
+Your employer only has a duty to offer you a different role if the cancer is work-related.
 Learn more about work-related cancers.

 View the Cancer Council NSW editorial policy.